What is a Registered Dental Hygienist (RDH)?

 (See Technical Standards to determine the responsibilities of the dental hygiene student, and refer to the question: Are there physical requirements necessary to perform Dental Hygiene Functions)

 The Accessibility Services Office exists to serve the needs of students with disabilities -physical, learning and/or emotional.
-If you are a person with a disability who needs accommodations or assistance, contact the O.S.N.S. located in the College Center building, second floor ext.
+If you are a person with a disability who needs accommodations or assistance, contact the Accessibility Services office located in the College Center building, second floor ext.
 4058.